d-dimos/math-draft/topics/frames.md

 \end{bmatrix}}_{ {^{A}T}_{B} }\,\begin{bmatrix}p^B\\[2pt]1\end{bmatrix}
 $$

 To map point representations along consecutive frames, we post-multiply homogeneous points by consecutive transforms to their left.
-For instance, for a coordinate re-expression from frame $C$ to $B$ to $A$, we write:
+For instance, to re-express a point from frame $C$ to $B$ to $A$, we write:

 $$
 \begin{bmatrix}p^{A}\\[2pt]1\end{bmatrix}